-Lisa works at the Ontario Council for International Cooperation as the Membership and Administrative Manager.
-She holds an Honours B.A. with majors in Criminology and Sociology and minors in French and Aboriginal Studies, from the University of Toronto, and Certificates in Project Management from Humber, Fundraising and Volunteer Management, and Practical Management Strategies from George Brown.
-In her spare time, Lisa enjoys watching films, listening to music, reading, traveling, and crocheting.
+Lisa works at the Ontario Council for International Cooperation (OCIC), a membership-based international development non-profit organization, as the Director of Operations.
+She has an Honours B.A. with majors in Criminology and Sociology and minors in French and Indigenous Studies (formerly called Aboriginal Studies), from the University of Toronto, and Certificates in Project Management from Humber, Fundraising and Volunteer Management, Practical Management Strategies from George Brown, and has taken several courses in Organizational Management and Human Resources from Ryerson University.
+In her spare time, Lisa enjoys watching films, listening to music, reading, traveling, crocheting and crafting.

 Patricia Grenier joined Amnesty International in 1988.
 With management and organizational skills from her professional background and employment she brought these skills to the position of Chair, Group 18 in Toronto, and eventually Treasurer of the Group.
 From 1989-1992 she was a director on the National Board of AICS.
 Throughout that time always heavily involved in AITO.
 After stepping down from the Board, she became treasurer of AITO and eventually also assumed the bookkeeping functions.
 In the nineties and early 2000, AI undertook two international mandate reviews.
 Patricia chaired both of the Toronto teams.
 The mandate statement drafted by the Toronto team was adopted by AI Canada and then served as the basis at the international level for a revised Mandate statement.
 In the ensuing years Patricia took on the role of New Members’ Orientation Coordinator and Volunteer – Merchandise Coordinator.